lilweege/HTML5-Playback-Speed-Control/README.md

 inspired by https://chrome.google.com/webstore/detail/youtube-playback-speed-co/hdannnflhlmdablckfkjpleikpphncik

 # Why use this?
-cause it works on KissAnime with BetaX Server
+cause it works on other sites which use HTML5 player, as well as YouTube